 - Street Urchin: Grew up in the royal capital as this.

 - Video Game Stealing: Her special ability, Pickpocket: when she successfully escapes using her permanent Evasion, she steals one card from the attacker.

 A former fisherman, Sylas's village was massacred, all because he poached a fish.
 The only thing left for him is the whispers of vengeance against the King that haunt his mind.

 - Armor-Piercing Attack: Only on Royal Guards.
 At maximum Bounty level, he will automatically bring a Royal Guard to the very brink of death with just his bonus Swords.
 The ability to shred guards with minimal effort supports his ability to secure a Kingslayer victory, the type of victory he will want to go for 90% of the time.

-- Blade on a Stick / Serrated Blade of Pain: Wields a fishing spear with a jagged, fishbone-styled tip.
+- Blade on a Stick: Wields a fishing spear with a jagged, fishbone-styled tip.

-- Deal with the Devil: Has made a deal with some dark force that promises him revenge on the King.
+- Deal with the Devil: Has made a deal with some dark force (something other than the Rot) that promises him revenge on the King.

 - Disproportionate Retribution: Sylas and his family were victims of this.
 He poached a fabled fish from the King's hunting grounds; for this crime, his entire village was rounded up and burned alive while he was Forced to Watch.